Why Is The Sky Blue?

 Kids have the knack of asking questions that can leave you stumped.
 To help you in such situations, here are some tips on how to answer your kids’ most vexing questions.

 A child’s brain is like a sponge.
 It gobbles up an enormous amount of knowledge every minute of the day.
 The world is unfolding before them for the first time, and they a curious bunch.
-So it’s really no suprise that they constantly bombard us with questions.
+So it’s really no surprise that they constantly bombard us with questions.
 Now the typical yes, no questions are a breeze for all of us.
 But the real problem begins when they start to ask the “why” questions.

 It’s funny how an innocent child’s question could jolt us into the realisation that we have been taking a lot of things for granted.
 These little brats could make us feel cornered and bewildered with questions like, “Dad, why is the sky blue?”
 And nothing could be worse than a “why” question than a series of “why” questions.